microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Set-WinGetUserSettings.md

 ```

 ## DESCRIPTION
-Set the behavior of various WinGet settings.
+Sets the behavior of various WinGet settings.
 For more information about WinGet settings, visit https://aka.ms/winget-settings.

 ## EXAMPLES